Liu Yan (Han dynasty warlord): Life

-Liu Yan was a descendant of Liu Yu, who was Prince of Lu in the early Han dynasty.
+Liu Yan was a descendant of Liu Yu, who was Prince of Lu in the early Han dynasty; his mother's surname was "Huang", (Note: Lai Min's biography in Sanguozhi recorded that his elder sister married Huang Wan (黃琬), a nephew of the paternal grandmother of Liu Zhang (and hence Liu Yan's mother); this meant that Liu Yan and Huang Wan were cousins as Liu's mother and Huang's father were siblings.
+It is likely, though not certain, that this Huang Wan was the Eastern Han official with the same name, who was a grandson of Huang Qiong, per vol.61 of Houhanshu; Huang Qiong's grandson died in prison at Chang'an after Li Jue and Guo Si seized control of the city.) and she was likely a daughter of Huang Qiong (黄琼; 86-164) and a granddaughter of Huang Xiang (黄香; 68-122), who was once Administrator of Wei Commandery.
+The name of Liu Yan's father was not recorded, but his moniker "Liu Changsha" suggests that he was an official at Changsha Commandery.
+(Note: The Taiping Yulan recorded that the tombs of Liu Yan's father and Huang Xiang were located in Zheng village (郑乡), which was the former capital of Zheng (modern-day Xinzheng).
+Huang Xiang being Huang Qiong's father was recorded in Qiong's biography in vol.61 of Houhanshu.)
 Because his branch of the Liu family was powerful, and because he proved himself to be an able statesman, he quickly rose through the ranks of the court.
 However, in July 160, with the death of his teacher Zhu Tian (祝恬), he resigned his position to observe a mourning period as per the traditions of the day.
+(Note: Liu Yan's biography in Sanguozhi only indicated that his teacher's surname was Zhu; it was Pei Songzhi who identified Master Zhu as Zhu Tian, who was situ before his death.)
 The highest post he reached was that of Minister of Ceremonies (太常), or person responsible for ceremonies related to the emperor.
 During the reign of Emperor Ling, the central court became a politically dangerous place, which Liu Yan wanted to distance himself from.
 Initially, Liu Yan wanted to be the Governor of Jiaozhi, but an adviser of his, Dong Fu (董扶), suggested that being the Governor of Yi Province, at that time considered a backward and distant province of the Han Empire, would be auspicious.
 Liu Yan took the advice, and with his private army set off for his new post in 188.

 After arriving in Yi Province, Liu Yan was confronted with his first crisis.
 Ma Xiang (馬相) and Zhao Zhi (趙祗) started a rebellion in the region, claiming to be part of the Yellow Turban Rebellion.
 Liu Yan enlisted the help of powerful local families to raise an army and put down the rebellion.